List of Coronation Street characters introduced in 2008: Anna Windass

 Anna Windass, played by Debbie Rush, made her first appearance on 14 November 2008 with her partner, Eddie (Steve Huison) and their son, Gary (Mikey North).
 Storylines involving Anna include her rocky relationship with her boyfriend Eddie, dealing with Gary going into the army, her relationship with Owen Armstrong (Ian Puleston-Davies), adopting Faye Butler (Ellie Leach), being blackmailed into sleeping with Pat Phelan (Connor McIntyre) and coming to terms with Faye's underage pregnancy and looking after the baby Miley when Faye neglects her.
 A number of weeks before her debut, Anna was originally going to be named "Donna Windass", but was changed last minute.

 Gary Windass

 Len Windass

-Len Windass, played by Conor Ryan is the brother of Eddie Windass (Steve Huison) and the uncle of Gary Windass (Mikey North).
+Len Windass, played by Conor Ryan, is the brother of Eddie Windass (Steve Huison) and the uncle of Gary Windass (Mikey North).
 He made his first appearance on 14 November 2008.
-Graeme Proctor (Craig Gazey) warns friend David Platt (Jack P. Shepherd) not to mess with Len and the family as it will lead to trouble after David has been back to the family's house to demand payment for their new kitchen.
+Graeme Proctor (Craig Gazey) warns his friend David Platt (Jack P. Shepherd) not to mess with Len and the family as it will lead to trouble after David has been back to the family's house to demand payment for their new kitchen.